APPENDICES

 Fler Leger married Caroline Louter, place and date unrecorded.
 Daughter Joséphine was born near Church Point, then in St. Landry but now in Acadia Parish, in August 1855.

 Placide Joseph, called Joseph, son of Placide Leger and Joséphine Doucet, married Madeleine, daughter of Acadian Joseph Lejeune, at the Grand Coteau church, St. Landry Parish, in August 1855.
 They settled near Church Point.
 Their son Joseph, fils was born in September 1856, Honorius in June 1859, and daughter Marie in June 1863.
-Placide Joseph's succession, calling him Joseph P., was filed at the Opelousas courthouse, St. Landry Parish, in March 1868.
+Placide Joseph's succession, calling him Joseph P. and naming his wife, was filed at the Opelousas courthouse, St. Landry Parish, in March 1868.
 Placide Joseph must have died years before his succession was filed; his wife Madeleine, called the widow of Joseph P. Leger, remarried in St. Landry Parish in December 1866.
 In which Leger family line did this Placide and his son Placide Joseph belong?

 Alexandre Leger married Acadian Marie Brassilisse Bourc, probably Bourg, place and date unrecorded.
 Daughter Marie Joséphine was born near Abbeville, Vermilion Parish, in January 1856.